 Check out my other articles for more info on specific areas of the Rockies:

-Golden & The Southern Rockies - including the famous lakes etc.
+Golden and Yoho National Park - including the famous lakes etc.

 Via Ferrata in Mt Norquay - Climbing day trip with amazing views over Banff.